commaai/eon-neos-builder/devices/eon/README.md

 either directly or using `pyenv` to override.
 Remove the `pyenv` entries from your PATH if necessary.

-# Options
+# Important notes
-- If you want to increase the version number, that is in `build_ramdisk_boot.sh`.
+- If you want to increase the version number, that is in `build_env.sh`.
 - If the msm8996 kernel has changed, change the commit hash in `make_x_image.sh`.
-- If you want the dashcam branch to be pre-checked-out in the image set `EMBED_DASHCAM=1`
+- If making changes to Android components, check `build_system.sh` for where to check out the `mindroid` branch of the Android build manifest.
+When finished with testing, update the commit hashes in `repeatable-build-mindroid`.

 # Normal build procedure
 1. If not already done, set some Git config parameters: